Public employee pension plans in the United States: Funding

-Since 2001, U.S. statewide pension funds have experienced significant funding challenges due to the recessions of 2001-2002 and 2008-2009.
-Prior to the Dot-Com Crash, statewide pension funds were over 95.6% funded in the aggregate.
+Since 2001, U.S. statewide pension funds have experienced significant funding challenges due to the recessions of 2001–2002 and 2008–2009.
+Prior to the dot-com crash, statewide pension funds were over 95.6% funded in the aggregate.
 In 2002, the funded ratio had declined to 82.1%.
 While funds did mostly recover by 2008, the Great Recession resulted in funded ratios declining to 63.8% in 2009.

-Over the following decade, funding levels improved over 2009’s all-time low, until the Covid-19 pandemic ushered in an era of unprecedented market volatility.
-The on-set of the pandemic resulted in funded ratios dropping back down to 71.2% in 2021, followed by a rebound to 84.5% in 2021.
-In 2022, market corrections resulted in the largest single-year decline since 2009, bringing the aggregate funded ratio to 77.8%.
+Over the following decade, funding levels improved from their post-recession lows, until the COVID-19 pandemic ushered in a period of market volatility.
+The Equable Institute estimated the aggregate funded ratio for state and local retirement systems at 69.4% as of September 2020.
+Following record investment returns, that figure rose to 83.9% for fiscal year 2021.
+In 2022, market corrections produced the largest single-year decline since 2009, bringing the aggregate funded ratio to 77.3% based on data available through December 31, 2022.
+Public pension plans averaged a −6.14% investment return in 2022, against an average assumed rate of return of 6.9%.

-As of July 2022, unfunded liabilities for statewide plans totaled $1.2 trillion.
-Statewide retirement systems account for the bulk of unfunded liabilities in the US.
-State Pension plans account for approximately 88% of all unfunded liabilities of non-federal retirement systems.
-While national aggregates provide insight into larger trends, the funded ratio of state pension plans vary significantly by state.
-The extent to which unfunded liabilities impact states is relative to their overall economic output.
-The size of unfunded liabilities relative to the size of a state’s GPD, provides a sense of the scale of resources that are needed to restore retirement systems to full funding.
+Equable Institute estimated unfunded liabilities for state and local plans at $1.45 trillion for the 2022 fiscal year, after the figure had briefly fallen below $1 trillion in 2021.
+While national aggregates provide insight into larger trends, funded ratios vary significantly by state.
+The size of unfunded liabilities relative to a state's GDP provides one measure of the resources needed to restore retirement systems to full funding.

-Illinois, Kentucky, New Jersey are significantly burdened by the funding shortfalls facing their retirement systems.
-Nebraska, Utah, New York and Idaho’s unfunded liabilities are equivalent to less than 1% of their respective GDPs, meaning their pension funds are well-managed and do not significantly tax their economic resources.
+As of the end of 2022, Illinois and Kentucky had the lowest aggregate funded ratios in the nation, while pension systems in Iowa, Tennessee, New York, Nebraska, Wisconsin, and South Dakota maintained average funded statuses above 90%.